 The economics of artists’ labour markets, Ruth Towse, Arts Council of England, 1996

-Gulbenkian Enquiry into the Economic Status of Visual Artists, Andrew Brighton and Nicholas Pearson (unpublished) 1977
+Enquiry into the Economic Situation of the Visual Artist, Andrew Brighton, Jose Parry and Nicholas Pearson, Calouste Gulbenkian Foundation,1985

 Employment in the arts and cultural industries: an analysis of the 1991 Census, Jane O’Brien and Andy Feist, Arts Council of Great Britain 1995